 Ah, vacation.
 It’s a beautiful thing, whether your definition of it is traveling to some exotic locale or staying put and exploring spots in your hometown.
 It doesn’t matter if you prefer stay-cating, going abroad, or taking a road trip complete with a tent and camping gear.

 Breaking from work and taking a breather can be done in a variety of ways.
-It’s no surprise then that the reasons people state as their reasons for going on vacation vary, but with a similar common theme.
-Time away from work—and everything that goes with it from emails to to-do lists to drafting proposals and attending meetings—is essential to your well-being.
+It’s no surprise then that what people state as their reasons for going on vacation vary, but with a similar common theme.
+Time away from work—and everything that goes with it, from emails to to-do lists to drafting proposals and attending meetings—is essential to your well-being.

 1. It Encourages Creativity